helenamarkus14/SunTamaFlower/README.md

-If I could go back with more time:
+# If I could go back with more time:

 AAU, clicking the sunlight button will show a sun image over the flower.

 AAU, clicking the water button will show a watering can image over the flower.

 AAU, clicking the affirmation button will show a heart image over the flower.

+I had the idea to include a counter of how many of each metric is clicked, but never figured out how to make it work.
+I kept the code in my project so when I can, I can go back and play around with it.